 Information on British musical personalities, not directly linked to music, is available through the Oxford Dictionary of National Biography, which may also have more detailed information than Grove in the case of lesser-known musical figures.
 The DNB is also a subscription publication, available through public, university and college libraries.

-The 10-volume Biographical Dictionary of Actors, Actresses, Musicians, Dancers, Managers and Other Stage Personnel in London 1660-1800, ed. by Philip H. Highfill, A. Burnim Kalman, and Edward A. Lighthouse (Carbondale: Southern Illinois University Press, 1973-1993) provides a wealth of information about theatrical personalities associated with stage music in domestic collections.
+The 10-volume Biographical Dictionary of Actors, Actresses, Musicians, Dancers, Managers & Other Stage Personnel in London 1660-1800, ed. by Philip H. Highfill, Jr., Kalman A. Burnim, and Edward A. Langhans (Carbondale & Edwardsville: Southern Illinois University Press, 1973-1993) provides a wealth of information about theatrical personalities associated with stage music in domestic collections.

 The International Music Score Library Project (ISMLP) is a free online library of public domain scores, supported by a large user group who supply scans and information.
 It allows browsing by time period and region, as well as by composer.
 It can be used to source music in cases where you have information about music in a historic property but no extant scores.